 Related to this calculator, check out our Retirement Withdrawal Calculator.

-This calculator generates simulation runs for each year of data in our historical dataset (1928 - 2017) based on what you enter above.
+This calculator generates simulation runs for each year of data in our historical dataset (1928 - present) based on what you enter above.
 It is useful for seeing how much your nest egg may be worth in the future based on the portfolio allocation selected, contributions, and how much you have currently saved.

 - Years to Save - how long do you expect to continue working and saving money before you need to begin drawing on your nest egg?